Everything You Need to Know About Personal Statements

 - What would your colleagues say about you?

 Choosing a voice for your personal statement

-20 Great Personal Statement Examples from UK CVs
+20 Great UK Personal Statement Examples

 The best way to create a great personal statement is to follow by example, by listening to expert advice and finding personal statement examples.

 Our personal statement examples are written for jobs with UK employers in mind.
 They’ll help you to save time sifting through thousands of random examples that don’t hit the mark, and spend more time making progress on your job hunt.

 Good personal statement